-- Inbound marketing is about making your industry interesting and helping to solve customer problems with content.
+1. Can you explain "insert topic" to me in a simple way? - Inbound marketing is about making your industry interesting and helping to solve customer problems with content.
 This question is used to make sure that someone can drop industry jargon and communicate a simple idea in a clear and engaging way.

-- Inbound marketing is about growing your business.
+2. What results have you achieved with your current inbound marketing efforts? - Inbound marketing is about growing your business.
 Make sure that the person can provide solid numbers to showcase their previous work.
 This also shows that they have an understanding of how to measure inbound marketing efforts.

-- Part of inbound marketing is understanding industry news and leveraging for the benefit of the business.
+3. What do you read online? - Part of inbound marketing is understanding industry news and leveraging for the benefit of the business.
 Does the person have the right habits in place to do this?

 4. How do you drive traffic to your blog (personal/business)?

 - A business blog is a big part of the inbound marketing process.
 This question is looking for an understanding of not only writing for a blog, but also growing readership.

 5. What part of inbound marketing would you start with for our business? - This question ensures the candidate understands the basics.
 If the say "social media," when you are getting very little organic search traffic, for example, it demonstrates that they may not be good at seeing the big picture.

 6. What is an example of a company that does inbound marketing well and why? - Reverse engineering is an important marketing skill.
 It is important that you hire a person that knows what success looks like and understands what other businesses have done to be successful.

 7. What are five blog post titles you would write for our business?
 This question is all about understanding how well this person can incorporate inbound marketing into the mix of industry insights.